 When buying a new rim for your bike, you should always ensure that the wheel rim in question is both designed for use with your existing bike, as well as your tyres.
 Of course, you can always get new tyres if your existing models aren't suitable for these rims, but that is an unnecessary expense many riders are happy to avoid.

-Similarly, the rims must still comply with all active safety standards and be approved for sale and use within the UK.
+Similarly, the rims must still comply with all active safety standards and be approved for sale and use in Ireland.

 What to remember when buying a new motorcycle rim